CollinsIjale/CollinsIjale/README.md

 ### Hi there 👋

+I'm Collins!

+🎓 Undergraduate student | Aspiring Developer

+🧠 Currently exploring the fascinating world of computational neuroscuience and eager to gain hands-on experience.

+🤝 Open to mentorship and guidance from experienced developers to accelerate my learning curve.

+📫 You can also find me on [LinkedIn](https://www.linkedin.com/in/collinsijale/) or [Instagram](https://www.instagram.com/collins_ijale/)

+🌟 Let's connect, share ideas, and create something amazing together!

+#neuroscience #coding #programming #webdevelopment #opensource #learntocode

 <!--
 **CollinsIjale/CollinsIjale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.